 Comparing Costs Across Industries

 Website costs vary dramatically between industries due to unique requirements.
-For instance, a nonprofit organisation might benefit from lower costs due to available discounts from design agencies.
-In contrast, larger companies and those needing advanced functionality typically require bespoke websites, which affects their overall website’s cost.
+For instance, a nonprofit organisation might benefit from lower costs through discounts offered by design agencies.
+In contrast, larger companies and those needing advanced functionality typically require bespoke websites, which affects the overall cost of the website.

 The specific features and requirements unique to each industry also influence website design costs.
 For example, an ecommerce website for a retail business will have different needs and associated costs compared to a portfolio website for a creative professional.